-Becoming a volunteer is a fantastic way to take part in the Tweed Run if you haven’t been able to secure yourself a ticket – in fact, some people prefer this role, to taking part as a rider.
-All volunteers are offered guaranteed tickets for the 2018 Tweed Run.
+Becoming a volunteer is a fantastic way to take part in the Tweed Run if you haven’t been able to secure yourself a ticket – in fact, some people prefer this role to taking part as a rider.
+All volunteers are offered guaranteed tickets for next year's Tweed Run.

 How do I become a Tweed Run Marshal?

 Tweed Run couldn’t function without the hard work, dedication and good spirits of our beloved marshals.
-They are the life-blood of the brand, they test the route for dangers and obstacles and they keep our riders safe on the day.
+They are the life-blood of the event, they test the route for dangers and obstacles and they keep our riders safe on the day.
 They are also a wonderful family in their own right, and meet up throughout the year.
-It is a lot of work; you need to be prepared to cycle the route at an agreed time up to 8 times ahead of the ride.
+It is a lot of work; you need to be prepared to cycle the route at an agreed time up to eight times ahead of the ride.
 In payment, you’ll receive the Tweed Run musette bag, free drinks at the Closing Ceremony, and our eternal gratitude!
-If you are interested in getting involved please contact our head marshal, firstname.lastname@example.org.
+If you are interested in getting involved please contact our head marshal at email@example.com.